 6. Leicester City [€311m]

-4. Brighton & Hove [£279m]
+3. Brighton & Hove [€393m]

+Brighton & Hove Albion are surprisingly high on the list, although the £337m worth of debt is actually owed to their owner Tony Bloom who is a lifelong fan of the club.
 Bloom invested £111m into squads in a bid to try and get Brighton promoted to the Premier League and has also overseen the Seagulls move from the Withdean Stadium to the Amex Stadium, which cost Brighton over £100m.